 Curator: Alan and Nicole Mary Milligan of The Milligan Studio

-Project: A balloon installation will flood downtown Saint Paul with color, allowing pedestrians to walk or sit under a sky filled with zeppelin balloons at Landmark Plaza.
+Project: A balloon installation flooded downtown Saint Paul with color, allowing pedestrians to walk or sit under a sky filled with zeppelin balloons at Landmark Plaza.

 Mosaic garbage cans

 Project: Daniela has brought beauty and vibrancy to downtown Saint Paul’s streetscape by adding colorful art to cement garbage cans in the two priority zones.